chinzhiweiblank/coredns-acme/README.md

 ## Description
 Manually creating and renewing certificates can result in certificate mismanagement because:
-1. Certificates can expire
+1. ALl certificates will expire
 2. Users need to be reminded to renew certificates
-3. A lot of manpower and time is needed to update hundreds of certificates
+3. Manpower and time is needed to renew certificates manually
+4. The process of creating and renewing certificates [manually](ACME.md#ManagingCertificatesManually) is tedious

+Managing certificates manually poses a risk to systems in production because:
+1. Users can forget to renew certificate until expiration
+2. Risk of exposure leads to gaps in ownership and hence Man-in-the-Middle attacks and breaches.

-The `acme` plugin automatically creates and renews certificates for you, using the `ACME` protocol.
-This enables more secure communications for DNS servers.
+The `acme` plugin automatically creates and renews certificates for you, using the [ACME]((https://datatracker.ietf.org/doc/html/rfc8555/)) protocol.
+This enables more secure communications and certificate management while saving time and manpower which could be put to better use.

 ### Why do you need certificates?
 | ![Without SSL](img/HTTP.png) |